Guide into Guitar Power Chords

-In guitar song books the power chords are marked as a figure 5 added to the root note, so the C power chord indicates as C5, the A power chord as A5, and etc...
+In guitar song books power chords are written in a way consisting of the name of a chord's root note and a number 5 added to it; so the C power chord is indicated as C5, the A power chord as A5, etc.

-You can use this handy guitar power chords chart to easily locate any power chord on the fingerboard.
+Use this handy chart of guitar power chords to easily locate a chord in question on the fingerboard.

 One more things about power chords is that they are neither major nor minor chords, and here is one interesting twist I found while practicing:

-and play it with the distorted electric guitar, using any rhythmic pattern you feel fit, you can have a heavy metal remix for the acoustic theme ;)
+And finally, play them with the distorted electric guitar, using any rhythmic pattern you feel fit, you have a heavy metal remix for the acoustic theme: